Introduction to Project Finance

 Activities : Forum (2) - SCORM package (1)

-Stand-alone 1-hour introduction on project finance with several additional supplemental readings, including ebook texts.
+Stand-alone 1-hour self-paced, multi-media introduction on project finance with several additional supplemental readings, including ebook texts.